 - Unless you’re determined to “get away from it all,” think about staying in the center of San Pedro.
 Another no brainer, right?
 Sorbac was a couple of miles from the center, which didn’t seem like much of an issue at first.
 However, its remote location meant wifi and cell phone service were spotty at best.
 Normally, I’m cool with being off the grid for a few days, but this ended up being problematic.
 My bank placed a hold on my debit card after I tried using it at an ATM, and I couldn’t get in touch with the bank to explain the issue.
 I also hit a couple of snags with my airport transfer out of San Pedro, and I was unable to call or email.
 Walking to the center took about 45 minutes, which wasn’t bad on paper, but the heat made it more difficult.
 Sorbac could book cars to take you to the center, but staff members weren’t always around during the day (not their fault–the owners were busy).
 If you plan ahead and no issues arise, being in a remote location is fantastic.
 However, if something goes wrong, the isolation can be really frustrating.

 - After my stay in San Pedro, I learned that I’m a fan of structure (i.e., boring).
 The owners of Sorbac were friendly, welcoming guys who made sure all guests felt included.
 However, it was hard for me to tell when someone was working or just hanging out.
 I don’t like to be a nuisance, especially if someone is on a break.
 Sometimes I would hesitate to ask about a tour because I felt guilty about bothering one of the owners.
 Traditional hostels are easier for me to navigate because I know that the staff member at the front desk is on duty.
-There’s no question about whether he/she is working.
+There’s no question about whether they’re working.
 The communal vibe at Sorbac was great, but now I know that I need at least some organization.
 I want to emphasize that this is my quirk; other guests seemed perfectly comfortable.